Information Technology Security Incident

 Internal Medicine

-The inpatient Internal Medicine rotations represent the largest quantity of assigned time in a resident's schedule, and therefore present some of the most significant opportunities for gaining knowledge and experience.
-Transitional Year residents will be integrated into Internal Medicine Resident teams on Telemetry and General Medicine floors.
+The inpatient Internal Medicine rotations represent the largest quantity (12 weeks) of assigned time in a resident's schedule, and therefore present some of the most significant opportunities for gaining knowledge and experience.
+Transitional Year residents are integrated into Internal Medicine and Family Medicine Resident teams on Telemetry floors.
 Residents are the primary provider of care to their patients, under the supervision of Internal Medicine Faculty physicians.
-Residents will have regular interactions with sub-specialist consultants.
-Altogether, there are many opportunities to interact with physicians from a wide array of training backgrounds.
+Residents have regular interactions and teaching with sub-specialist physicians.

 Critical Care

-The critical care rotation is designed to expose residents to the most seriously ill patients in the hospital, with a wide variety of cardiac, pulmonary, infectious and other multisystem diseases.
+The critical care rotation (4 weeks) is designed to expose residents to the most seriously ill patients in the hospital, with a wide variety of cardiac, pulmonary, infectious and other multisystem diseases.
 This experience requires particular attention to cultivating skills in patient care and medical knowledge, but the other competencies are highlighted during this rotation as well.
 Residents may view the critical care rotation as a time when they may bring all their skills to bear simultaneously in the care of the sickest patients in the hospital under the supervision of board certified intensivists.
 Intensivists lead multidisciplinary teaching rounds daily and are available 24 hours a day, seven days a week to supervise residents directly or indirectly by telephone.
 Teaching consultants are also involved in critical care cases to supervise the portions of the case relevant to their specialty.
+Transitional Year residents work together with residents from Internal Medicine, Emergency Medicine and Family Medicine programs.

 Emergency Medicine